Extra-judicial political repression in 1968 (2.1)

 22. Yury Glazov

-a postgraduate member of the Institute of Asian Peoples in the historical sciences and a linguist in Slavonic languages; a signatory to the Letters of 31, 80 and 170, and the appeal to the Budapest conference [CCE 1.4].
-He was expelled by decision of the Academic Council.
+Postgraduate member in historical sciences, Institute of Asian Peoples (USSR Academy of Sciences; Note 2).
+Linguist in Slavonic languages; signed the Letters of 31, 80 and 170, and Appeal to the Budapest conference (CCE 1.4).
+Expelled by decision of the Academic Council.

 23. Igor Golomshtok